ngocthienbui/bounce/README.md

 # bounce
-Simple demonstration of how you can setup a JavaScript library
+Simple demonstrations of how you can setup a JavaScript library
 ## Synopsis

 A small library that can make a an element of your choosing bounce